Bonus1337/Bonus1337/README.md

 # Hi, I'm Maciej 👋

-I'm a Software Developer focusing on Cybersecurity and Python ML/Data Visualization.
+I'm a Software Developer with 5 years of experience as Web developer and current focusing on Cybersecurity and Python ML/Data Visualization.

 ---